 How to Become a Certified Music Therapist

-Q: What kind of education is involved to become a music therapist?
+Q: What kind of education is involved to become a certified music therapist?

-Q: Where can I get the training to become a music therapist in BC?
+Q: Where can I get the training to become a certified music therapist in BC?

 A: Capilano University is presently the only provider of music therapy education in British Columbia.
 Contact the coordinator of the program for more information at email@example.com or call 604-986-1911, local 2307.

-Q: I would like to see a music therapist in action before I consider becoming a music therapist.
+Q: I would like to see a certified music therapist in action before I consider the profession.
 How do I do that?

 A: Contact us at firstname.lastname@example.org and specify what part of BC you live in, how to contact you and if you have any preferences for days or populations to observe.
 We’ll post your inquiry to those who can have an observer on site.

 Q: Are there other places I can go in Canada for education?

 A: There are four other music therapy education programs throughout Canada.
 The CAMT has a full list of programs.
 Go to www.musictherapy.ca/links.htm for locations and further information.